-In addition to the major airlines, discount airlines (like the former WOW Air out of Iceland, now out of business :() regularly offer rock bottom prices, though you may have to shell out for checked bags, seat assignments and even some carry-ons.
+In addition to the major airlines, discount airlines like Norwegian regularly offer rock bottom prices for direct flights (like $300 or less), though you may have to shell out for checked bags, seat assignments and even some carry-ons.

 3. Take Advantage of Aer Lingus’ Off Peak Award Seats